abdelh17/AirPaint/README.md

    - `g`: Set the color to green
    - `b`: Set the color to blue
    - `q`: Quit the application
+   - To toggle between drawing and non-drawing touch your index with your thumb

 ## How to Use